-As Boris Johnson entered 10 Downing Street, he was required to write the so-called “letters of last resort” – his instructions should the United Kingdom be hit by a nuclear strike.
+When Prime Minister Boris Johnson entered 10 Downing Street in July 2019, he was required to write the “letters of last resort” – his instructions should the UK be hit by a nuclear strike.
 At the same time, the 1987 INF Treaty, which banned an entire category of weapons, is now officially over, and the prospects of a failure of the 2020 NPT Review Conference and the non-extension of the 2010 New START Treaty next year saturate nuclear discussions.

 Nuclear weapons and citizens’ knowledge